 "I also hear that you have been engaging in Muggle torture," he said, a touch of amusement crinkling his inhuman eyes, and she couldn't discern whether he was admonishing or praising her.

 Hermione felt her face grow hot under her mask.
 "You hear right, my Lord."

 He didn't ask her about her plan for Harry.
-She was mentally debating whether to speak up anyway when he stepped back and said, "You may leave.
+She was mentally debating whether to speak up anyway when he stepped back and said, "You may all leave.
 Spy, stay behind."

 Hermione winced.
-She understood the importance of hiding her identity, but it felt impersonal and … degrading … to be called 'spy'.
+She understood the importance of hiding her identity, but it felt impersonal and … degrading … to be only called 'spy'.
 It was as though in Voldemort's mind, she was reduced to her function, like she didn't exist as a person beyond her useful role of agent.
 And she knew it was the truth … to Voldemort, that was all that she was.